tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Open the lesson slides and review the class objectives.
 Continue to the "AWS Free Tier" section and highlight the following:

-* Throughout this unit, we will use the free tier of AWS as well as the trial period for some of the services.
+* In this unit, we will use the free tier of AWS and the trial period for some of the services.

 * The details of the services that we will use in class can be seen in the following table.